jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Turn these into actionable tasks by people.

 Tasks:
+* Decide on a direction, and put together a plan.

 Notes:
+* Renate has contacts at TuksFM

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Any Other Business